MetalH47K/Learning-Full-Stack/README.md

 > Completed "Learn JavaScript: Objects" 23/05/2018 (Hard concept that I still don't get - Course was not helpful)

+> Completed "Learn JavaScript: Classes" 23/05/2018 (Found this easier than the last two to grasp)

 **Git** - 17/05/2018 to XX/XX/XXXX (XX Days to Complete)

 > Completed "Basic Git Workflow" 17/05/2018